 Doffing our hat to Abraham Maslow, we routinely see eCommerce brands follow a similar hierarchy of growth.
 Brands come alive and start having a life of their own, with their “needs” getting fulfilled along the path.
 Enough thought is given on what it takes for Brands to deliver to their customers.
-However, very little gets discussed about Brand’s intrinsic needs.
+However, very little gets discussed about the Life of an eCommerce brand and its intrinsic needs.

 Phase I – Survival

-As a Brand you don’t have the luxury of a slow start.
+As an eCommerce brand, you don’t have the luxury of a slow start.
 85-90% of online brands shut shop within the first 6-9 months of inception.
-The odds are clearly not in favour.
+The odds are clearly not in their favour.